m0mins/SM_TASK_MANAGER/README.md

 # Task 1
-After clone the project you have to download postgresql and will go to pgAdmin  and create a database which name must be task_ManagerDB, 'USER':'postgres','PASSWORD':'Pass@99','HOST':'127.0.0.1','PORT':'5432' and run makemigrations and migrate command
+After clone the project you have to download postgresql and will go to pgAdmin and create a database and put database name ,password ,user and others on the settings.py's Database section as you given on your system.
+Run makemigrations and migrate command
 # Task 2
 Create a virtual environment
-and active it
+and activate it
 # Task 3
-run pip freeze -r requirements.txt
+Run pip install -r requirements.txt

-# Task 4

 # Finally
-run python manage.py runserver
+Run python manage.py runserver